climber2002/climber2002.github.io/source/_posts/2015-02-09-deploy-rails-application-on-ubuntu-14-dot-04-part-2.markdown

 {% img /images/deploy_structure.png %}

 Our host communicates with VM by SSH, and also when the VM sync code from github, it also uses SSH.
 So we need two public/private keypairs here.
+One will be generated in VM and used to communicate with Github.
+And One will be generated in host machine and used to communicate with VM during deployment.

 Let's firstly generate a keypair for *deploy* user in VM.
 The public key for this keypair will be configured in github so the VM can download code from github.